Bombing of Pforzheim in World War II: Main raid

 The large raid that almost destroyed the inner city district occurred on the evening of February 23, 1945.
 The first bombs were dropped at 19:50 and the last one at 20:12.
 The attack on "Yellowfin", the RAF's code name for Pforzheim, included 379 aircraft.

 The main force bombers were 367 Avro Lancasters of No. 1, No. 6, and No. 8 Groups along with one Film Unit Lancaster, and 13 Mosquitos of No. 8 Group (the Pathfinders).
 The master bomber for the raid was Major Ted Swales, DFC, a South African, aged 29, who would be awarded Bomber Command's last Victoria Cross of the war for his actions on this night.
 Despite severe damage to his plane he remained over the target directing the raid and died when his Lancaster crashed near Valenciennes on the return flight.

 The bomber stream attacked from a height of 8,000 feet (2,400 m).
-The bombs were a, by now, standard mix of high explosive and incendiary bombs.
-The town centre suffered immediate destruction and a firestorm broke out, reaching its most devastating phase about 10 minutes from the start of the raid.
-The smoke over the town rose to about 3,000 metres, and the returning bomber crews could still see the glare of the fire up to 160 km away.
+The bombs were, by now, a standard mix of high explosive and incendiary bombs.
+The town center suffered immediate destruction and a firestorm broke out, reaching its most devastating phase about 10 minutes from the start of the raid.
+The smoke over the town rose to about 3,000 meters, and the returning bomber crews could still see the glare of the fire up to 160 km away.

 Twelve aircraft of the bomber fleet did not return to their bases.
 Eleven of them were shot down by Luftwaffe fighters stationed at Großsachsenheim (now Sachsenheim), and another was assumed to have been accidentally hit by "friendly" bombs.
 At least two aircraft crashed not far from Pforzheim, and Swales' aircraft, which had been hit twice, crashed in France.
 One of the Lancasters that crashed near Pforzheim went down close to the village of Neuhausen (Enzkreis).
 Three of its crew members bailed out, of whom two survived; the remaining crew members died.
 The other one crashed near the village of Althengstett near the town of Calw.